 swelling, rapid weight gain, little or no urinating;

-red or purple discoloration of fingers or toes;
+darkening or purple discoloration of your fingers or toes;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your current medicines and any you start or stop using, especially:

 NSAIDs (nonsteroidal anti-inflammatory drugs)--aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib, diclofenac, indomethacin, meloxicam, and others; or

 medication used to prevent blood clots--abciximab, eptifibatide, tirofiban, vorapaxar.